hphelion/documentation/cloudos/install.setup-swift.md

 5. Enter "200" as the VLAN id

+6. Enter "192.168.125.1" as the router address

+7. Next, click on the down arrow to the right of the storage network and select the Edit "Address Ranges" item.

+8. In the Edit Address Ranges dialog, click "Add Range" and specify the range as:

+ * Node Type: host
+ * IPV4 Start Addr: 192.168.125.81
+ * IPV4 End Addr: 192.168.125.160

 Keep all the other default values.

 The next set of steps are to: